New Patients (410) 514-6553

 What are the symptoms of gum disease?

-Bleeding gums, or gingivitis, is the most common early-stage symptom of gum disease.
-Additional symptoms of gum disease include bad breath and swollen gums. tender gums, sensitive teeth, receding gums, or longer-appearing teeth.
-Your dentist and hygienist will do a periodontal disease screening during your routine oral health and wellness visits to monitor the progression of your gum health.
+Bleeding gums are the most common early-stage symptom of gum disease.
+Additional symptoms of gum disease include bad breath and swollen gums.
+You can also experience tender gums, sensitive teeth, receding gums, or longer-appearing teeth as gum disease progresses.

 How can I best prevent gum disease from developing?